flutter/flutter-intellij/CONTRIBUTING.md

 * Download and install the latest stable version of IntelliJ (2020.3 or later)
   - [IntelliJ Downloads](https://www.jetbrains.com/idea/download/)
   - Either the community edition (free) or Ultimate will work.
+  - Determine the directory of your downloaded IntelliJ Community Edition installation (e.g, `IntelliJ IDEA CE.app`, `~/idea-IC-183.4886.37` or `~/Library/Application Support/JetBrains/Toolbox/apps/IDEA-U/ch-0/211.6693.111/IntelliJ IDEA.app`)
 * Start IntelliJ
 * In the "Project Structure" dialog (`File | Project Structure`):
   - Select "Platform Settings > SDKs" click the "+" sign at the top "Add New SDK (Alt+Insert)" to configure the JDK
-    - Point it to the directory of the jbr which is under the IDEA's content (e.g. `IntelliJ IDEA.app/Contents/jbr`)
+    - Point it to the directory of the jbr which is under the IDEA's content (e.g. `IntelliJ IDEA CE.app/Contents/jbr`)
     - Change the name to `IntelliJ IDEA jbr 11`
   - Select "Platform Settings > SDKs" click the "+" sign at the top "Add New SDK (Alt+Insert)" to configure an IntelliJ Platform Plugin SDK
-    - Point it to the directory of your downloaded IntelliJ Community Edition installation (e.g, `IntelliJ IDEA CE.app/Contents`, `~/idea-IC-183.4886.37` or `~/Library/Application Support/JetBrains/Toolbox/apps/IDEA-U/ch-0/211.6693.111/IntelliJ IDEA.app/Contents`)
+    - Point it to the directory of the content which is under the IDEA's installation (e.g, `IntelliJ IDEA CE.app/Contents`)
     - Change the name to `IntelliJ IDEA Community Edition`
     - Change the "Internal Java Platform" to `IntelliJ IDEA jbr 11`
     - Extend it with additional plugin libraries by adding to `Classpath`: